 “And after, work at Teladyne.
 Do they have bike racks for employees too retarded to drive.”

-Susan laughed, and finally Dad got the joke.
+Susan laughs, and finally Dad gets the joke.

 “What kind of name is Hippie, anyway?”